 This is a great way to reframe it.
 Your thoughts create your reality, so the very first step is getting yourself into a more positive mindset.

 I turned to Miisa Mink, founder of DrivenWoman, a women’s LifeWorking™ network where like-minded women support each other to achieve their goals.
 I asked what advice she has for mothers who are struggling to know where to begin when it comes to finding work that fits around family.

 Miisa said, ‘There’s a new tribe of women emerging who don’t want to be bound by the traditional career framework.
 These women had brilliant careers pre-kids but don’t want to go back to commuting and be bound by the office hours.
 I meet a lot of these wonderful women at our LifeWorking groups at DrivenWoman, and in fact, I belong to this new tribe myself.

 Who says we have to ‘go back’ to what we used to be and what we used to do?
 I believe we are ready to give success a new definition.
 For me it’s about spending time with my kids whilst being able to do something that I love and make some money.
 But it’s not always easy to be self motivated, work from home, have no support and manage million other things at the same time!

 Perhaps you have lots of ideas but are not quite sure which ones you should pursue?
 These thoughts might be circling in your mind for months, and suddenly months have turned into years.
 That can feel very frustrating.

-Women who have a chance to stay at home with kids for a couple of years have a unique opportunity to build something that fits around their new lifestyle.
+Women who have a chance to stay at home with kids for a while have a unique opportunity to build something that fits around their new lifestyle.
 Sadly, many miss this chance as plans are not put in place and nothing happens.